clacava/RGettingandCleaningData/Codebook.md

 #Codebook

 ## Overview
-This cookbook describes the coce in the script run_analysis as well as details regarding the tidy data set it produces:
+This cookbook describes the code in the script run_analysis as well as details regarding the tidy data set it produces:

 Main steps in the script delinated by comments:

 1. Create data dir
 2. Dowload Files
 3. Unzip data files